awsdocs/aws-php-developers-guide/doc_source/service_dynamodb-session-handler.rst

 Garbage Collection
 ==================

-You should setup a TTL attribute in your DynamoDB table, using the attribute 'expires'.
+Setup a TTL attribute in your DynamoDB table, using the attribute 'expires'.
 This will automatically garbage collect your sessions and avoid the need to garbage collect them yourself.

 Alternatively, the |DDB| Session Handler supports session garbage collection by using a series of ``Scan`` and ``BatchWriteItem``